karsumit94/andrewholsted.github.io/source/posts/2013-08-10-Goodbye-jekyll.html.markdown

 <center>*This post is about moving my blog from Jekyll to Middleman.*</center>

 About a week ago, I was in the throws of one of my recent projects.
-I was running into the web developer's equivalent of writers block.
+I was running into the web developer's equivalent of writer's block.
 Is there a name for that?
-I decided to take a short break and try my hand a couple of other things.
+I decided to take a short break and try my hand at a couple of other things.
 I wrote a [Minesweeper](http://fajitanachos.com/minesweeper) clone in JQuery (blog post forthcoming), and my local Hacker News meetup had talked about redesigning their site so I played around with a few APIs to create a rough [mockup](http://hnk.herokuapp.com).
-While I was talking to one of the [HN Kansai](http://hnkansai.org) organizers he suggested I have a look at Middleman.
+While I was talking to one of the [HN Kansai](http://hnkansai.org) organizers, he suggested that I have a look at Middleman.
 Thank you [Sacha](http://sachagreif.com/)!

 [Middleman](http://middlemanapp.com) is a static site generator just like Jekyll.
-With Jekyll being the default static site generator for GitHub Pages, I wasn't sure if I could make GitHub and Middleman play nice together.
-Luckily, there's a nice deployment extension for Middleman, which combined with a little git branch rearranging, works just fine.
+With Jekyll being the default static site generator for GitHub Pages, I wasn't sure if I could make GitHub and Middleman play nicely together.
+Luckily, there's a nice deployment extension for Middleman which, combined with a little git branch rearranging, works just fine.
 So what follows is a thoroughly incomplete and off the top of my head rendition of how to turn a Jekyll site into a Middleman site, and keep it hosted on GitHub pages.
 Please enjoy.

 First, make a copy of your current Jekyll site and put it somewhere safe.
 You know, just in case...

-And then set up a new project directory and install Middleman.
+Then set up a new project directory and install Middleman.

 ```bash
 $ mkdir FajitaNachos